datacarpentry/astronomy-python/_episodes/03-motion.md

 <img width="300"
 src="https://github.com/datacarpentry/astronomy-python/raw/gh-pages/fig/gd1-1.png" alt="Scatter plot of proper motion with overlaid polygon showing overdense region selected for analysis in Price-Whelan and Bonaca paper.">

-We'll use a simple rectangle for now, but in a later lesson we'll see how to select a polygonal region as well.
+We will use a simple rectangle for now, but in a later lesson we will see how to select a polygonal region as well.

 Here are bounds on proper motion we chose by eye: